The Dallas Opera Guild Vocal Competition returns for its 29th year!

 - music faculty positions with leading universities.

+At the judges’ discretion (contingent on available funding), cash awards may be given to First, Second, and Third place winners; Encouragement Awards may also be given.
+The annual People’s Choice Award is bestowed on the audience favorite, determined by a Secret Ballot vote following the final contestant’s performance.
 Each year, funding must be raised anew to cover operating expenses and cash awards.
 Preparing for the annual event is a year-long process, organized and managed by Guild volunteers who donate hundreds of hours of their time, their talents, and their financial resources to help offset the costs.
 Loyal individuals and businesses in the community also underwrite many of the services, thereby increasing the amount of funding available to directly support these young singers.

 Winspear Opera House for the

 29th Annual Dallas Opera Guild

 Jan 10 Chosen Semi-Finalists contacted via phone